Rhode Island Data

 Suicide Death Rate per 100,000 by County

 In general, the proportion of suicide deaths reported by county was consistent with the distribution of the Rhode Island population that lives there (Source: 2010 Census).
-Most people in Rhode Island live in Providence County and accounts for the highest percentage of suicide deaths (54%).
-However, the rate per 100,000 is similar across all Rhode Island counties indicating that people in all counties are impacted by suicide.
+Most people in Rhode Island live in Providence County and account for the highest percentage of suicide deaths (55%); however, the rate per 100,000 is the lowest among all five counties (9.2 deaths per 100,000).
+The highest rate of suicide deaths is observed among residents of Washington County (12.9 deaths per 100,000).

 For any questions or more information about the data, please use the Contact Us form.